 There are many good ridge vents on the market, and the continuous vent, as opposed to the individual roof vent, is the most effective.
 Most manufacturers now use a durable plastic, or aluminum, to avoid rust.
 If using plastic in cold climates, make sure it is rated to withstand subfreezing temperatures.

 Box vents are not mechanical vents and work better when used with soffit ventilation.
 They’re designed to work with open attics and do not need to be placed close to roof ridges to work optimally.
 They are also known as low profile vents because they are static and installed over a hole cut into the roof.
 They use natural winds and convection to move hot air and moisture out of the attic into the air outside.
-You will usually need more than one on your roof to remove all of the heat and moisture from your attic, with the exact number depending on the square footage of your attic.
+You will usually need more than one on your roof to remove all of the heat and moisture from your attic, with the

 Roofers prefer installing ridge vents because they’re easier than cutting numerous holes in the roof and then having to cut shingles around them.
 The other benefit to ridge vents is that small animals like squirrels can’t chew holes and get into your attic like they can with box vents.
 However, there are box vents screens that can be installed to prevent squirrels from getting in the attic.